- Aurora, Oregon

 TIG Welder job at Vans Aircraft in Aurora OR

 Description, duties, responsibilities

-The work shift is 4:30 am to 3 pm, four days per week.
-This is a production welding job, so you need to be able to sit and stand for long periods of time during the workday.
+The work shift is 4:30 a.m. to 3:00 p.m., four days per week.
+This is a production welding job, and you need to be physically able to sit and stand for long periods of time during the workday.

-Benefits include health, dental, short-term disability and life insurance.
+Benefits include health, dental, short-term disability, and life insurance.
 We offer paid leave and competitive wages.
 The company offers a 401(k) plan with company match and an Employee Stock Ownership Plan.
-We also have financial health and wellness benefits for employees.
+We also have financial health and wellness benefits for our employees.

 If you are offered a position, you will be required to complete and pass a pre-employment drug screening.